RoniNaivelt/DBS-Percept-Organization-Analysis/README.md

 | 00:20 |             |             |      |              |
 | ..... |             |             |      |              |
 | 23:50 |             |             |      |              |
-* The 10 minute increments are the result of the device's LFP home sensing temporal resolution.
-A round down from the exact measurement time is made to create the table.
+* The 10-minute increments are the result of the device's LFP home sensing temporal resolution.
+A rounding down from the exact measurement time is made to create the table.
-* This way, the data is continuous and comparable across types, patients, hemispheres.
+* This way, the data is continuous and comparable across types, patients, and hemispheres.
 * Similar tables are also created for:
   - Stimulation Amplitude
   - Stimulation Pulse Width